 There’s no need to buy it at the supermarket, you can totally make your own cake flour!

-Set a sifter over a medium bowl.
+Set a medium fine mesh strainer over a medium bowl.
 Measure out 1 cup of flour and remove 2 Tablespoons of the flour.

 Place the flour in the sifter and add 2 Tablespoons of cornstarch.

 Sift and voilà, you have 1 cup of cake flour ready for your recipe!

 - If you’re making a large batch of cake flour to store I suggest sifting the ingredients 3 times before storing in an air-tight container.
 This will ensure the cornflour is evenly distributed throughout the flour.

 - The sifter that I use serves double duty as a strainer as well and comes in a set of 3 of varying sizes all for about $13.
 Here’s the set I have.

 - Arrowroot powder can be used in place of cornstarch in the recipe below.